How much do Norwegians earn? We take a look at the minimum wages payable in selected industries.

 However, at the higher end such as for senior management, salaries can often not be as competitive as some other countries.

 But how much does the average Norwegian earn?
 And why are salaries so high for relatively low-skilled jobs?
-Let's find out!
+And are they actually high when you have to pay a Norwegian cost of living?
+Let's find out.

-Contrary to popular belief, there is no national minimum wage written into Norwegian law.
-Despite this, almost everyone receives a fair living wage.
+Contrary to popular belief on discussion forums, there is no national minimum wage written into Norwegian law.
+Yet despite this fact, almost everyone receives a fair living wage.

 These unions come to collective agreements on salaries and working conditions with companies, which are then applied to all workers, not just union members.